AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 6. Select the **Active Directory Domain Services** and **DNS Server** roles.
 When you're prompted, add any additional features that are required by these roles.

     > [!NOTE]
     > Windows warns you that there is no static IP address.
 If you're testing the configuration, click **Continue**.
-For production scenarios, set the IP address to static in the Azure portal preview, or [use PowerShell to set the static IP address of the domain controller machine](../../../virtual-network/virtual-networks-reserved-private-ip.md).
+For production scenarios, set the IP address to static in the Azure Portal, or [use PowerShell to set the static IP address of the domain controller machine](../../../virtual-network/virtual-networks-reserved-private-ip.md).
     >
     >